|

 Sensitive in real-time

-It has 8 inputs of each 10 bits resolution (1024 steps of each 4.9 mV) that can sample at upto 1500 Hz with milliseconds latency to capture even the finest gestures and movements.
+It has 8 inputs of each 10 bits resolution (1024 steps of each 4.9 mV) that can sample at upto almost 1000 Hz with milliseconds latency to capture even the finest gestures and movements.
 Use it conveniently with our sensors to create your interactive installation, ultimate controller, ..
 For hardware hackers, the Wi-microDig features a hardware hacking area to add your own sensor circuit.

 Wireless